mozilla/ecosystem-platform/docs/how-tos/node-debugging.md

 ## Debugging Tests

 The Node debugger can also be attached to a running test process.
-Firefox Accounts uses a variety of test frameworks, so the steps vary by package.
+Mozilla accounts uses a variety of test frameworks, so the steps vary by package.

 :::tip
 The `--inspect` argument is used in the examples below, but `--inspect-brk` can also be used to pause the process as soon as it starts.